horilla-opensource/HorillaDocs/docs/functional/v1.0/onboarding.md

 ## **Onboarding View**

-The Onboarding View is a vital part of onboarding software, helping recruiters manage the process for new hires.
+The Onboarding View is a vital part of [onboarding module](https://www.horilla.com/features/onboarding/), helping recruiters manage the process for new hires.
 It organizes candidates based on their onboarding stage and lists all tasks required during the process.
 Recruiters track each candidate's progress and ensure tasks are completed on time.
 They can assign tasks to team members, ensuring smooth progress.
 This view centralizes onboarding management, keeping recruiters organized and efficient.
 It ensures new hires receive a seamless onboarding experience, helping them integrate into the organization smoothly.
 With the Onboarding View, recruiters can efficiently guide new hires through the process, ensuring a positive start to their journey with the company.

 ![alt text](onboarding/image.png)